Splamy/SplamyWeb/blogs/MMIX.md

 }
 ```

-We store the size in each node just for case 3. so we can squeeze new allocations in between old allocations:
+We store the size in each node just for case 3. so we can squeeze new allocations in the *free* space between old allocations:
 ![memory layout](https://share.splamy.de/21/12/memory.svg)

 For C# speaking, pointers to structs might look weird, since that's basically the same as a class without all that `*`-stuff.
 But in this case a struct has multiple advantages:
-- Reading and writing is by value and not though a pointer indirection.
-  This means `var foo = bar;` copies all values instead of just the pointer.
 - Being a struct means we can work with it on the stack and don't have to allocate an object inbefore.
-  (Which is useful when you are writing a `malloc` function to allocate in the first hand, duh!)
+  (Which is useful when you are writing a `malloc` function to allocate in the first place, duh!)
 - It's easy to to get a pointer to a struct in C#, which we will need to write to arbitrary addresses.
   With classes we'd have a really bad time.
+- Reading and writing is by value and not though a pointer indirection.
+  This means `var foo = bar;` copies all values instead of just the pointer.

 ### Arrays and Strings

 Ever noticed that `string`s are basically just `char[]`s?
 Yeah, me too, that's why I'm implementing both pretty much identically.
-For an array `T[]` we just need 2 things: the size of the array and the pointer to the first element.
+For an array `T[]` we just need to store 2 things: the size of the array and the pointer to the first element.
 The only question is the memory layout.
 And here we have 2 choices:
 ![Array layout](https://share.splamy.de/21/12/struct.svg)

-A) is as far as I know the way .NET and CoreCLR do it.
-And usually probably preferable since it's very cheap to pass and copy around.
-But it's a bit more work to implement and you have to be very careful handling that extra data at `ptr-8`.
+Option (A), as far as I know, is the way .NET and CoreCLR do it.
+And this is usually the preferable way since it's very cheap copy and pass the instance around.
+The only downside is that it's a bit more work to implement and you have to be very careful handling that extra data at `<ptr>-8`.

-B) on the other hand has the nice property of easily creating subslices of arrays.
-As well as another special advantage for MMIX.
-Some trap (=syscall) instructions, like reading stdin or writing stdout, require a pointer to struct with the buffer size and the buffer pointer.
+Option (B) on the other hand has the nice property of easily creating subslices of arrays.
+Which makes `Span<T>` easy to implement since it's basically the same as `T[]`.
+Plus there's another special advantage for MMIX.
+Some trap (=syscall) instructions, like reading from `stdin` or writing to `stdout`, require a pointer to struct with the buffer size and the buffer pointer, which already is exactly the memory layout this uses.
 This makes B) a very worthwhile choice.

 ## How's it performing?

+For that, lets look at a simple example From C# over IL to MMIX.

 <table>
 <tr><td>C#</td><td>IL</td><td>MMIX</td></tr>